podderstodders/project-management-tool/notes.md

 So i can either stop it and keep at least 1 open. or I change the type of boardContext to be possibly undefined, but that would mean everywhere in my app would break.

+June 12, 10PM

+Been trying  to implement a label feature on the boardMenu,

+but a problem is that I have nested the labeltype to be within a card. so if i were to create a new label, i wouldnt have anywhere to put the label.

+shucks

+archived:

+can archive list and cards

+so how can i store this
+well the basis, is that on the boardMenu we can look at archive things

+so we can assume that the archive things we're looking at is based on boards archive = {
+	boardName: {
+		archiveList:
+		archiveCards:
+	}
+}

+archive, can restore, and delete, and view

+holy crap .

+if card is archive,
+and the list is archive

+and you restore the cards, it will be placed in the list that archived, and when you restore the list, the cards will be avaiable.

+hmmmm sounds complicated enough .

+ok so ifyou archive the list, then it can only be restored, cant be deleted.

+i feel like i cant implement the archive feature because one of important constraint, list 'id' is indexed-based instead of a random generated number.

+And so if i remove lists from 'currentBoard', the id of every active list will be readjusted based on the size of the array

+And so it's going to be hard to associate archived cards to archived lists, unless i add additional properties to the current type system to signify that the list or card is an archived item.